American Civil War reenactment: Categories of reenactors

 Reenactors are commonly divided (or self-divide) into three categories, based on the level of concern for authenticity.

 Farbs

 Some, called "Farbs" or "polyester soldiers" are reenactors who spend relatively little of their time or money maintaining authenticity concerning uniforms, accessories, or even period behavior.
 The 'Good Enough' attitude is pervasive among farbs, although even casual observers may be able to point out flaws.

-The term "FARB" was commonly used during the Bicentennial Celebration of the Revolutionary War and stood for Far Off Resembles British, as a comment on the lack of authenticity of some of the groups who participated at that time.
-It became after that a statement as to the commitment of the authenticity of any group whose lack of attention to detail was apparent.

 Mainstream

 Another group of reenactors often is called "Mainstream."
 These reenactors are somewhere between farb and progressive.
 They are more common than either farbs or progressives.

 Most mainstream reenactors try to appear authentic but may come out of character without an audience.
 Visible stitches are likely to be sewn in a period-correct manner, but hidden stitches and undergarments may not be period-appropriate.
 Food consumed before an audience is expected to be generally appropriate to the early 1860s but may not be seasonally and locally appropriate.
 Modern items are sometimes used "post battle" or in a hidden fashion.
 The typical attitude is to put on a good show, but that accuracy need only go as far as others can see.